What is a TBI?

 Employers should be aware of the federal and state laws that protect individuals with disabilities from discrimination in employment and the job application process.
-To learn more about your responsibilities under these laws, including the Americans with Disabilities Act (ADA), review the fact sheets and resources on the America's Heroes at Work Web site related to Disability Employment Laws & Legal Issues.
+To learn more about your responsibilities under these laws, including the Americans with Disabilities Act (ADA).

 Are TBI and PTSD considered disabilities under the Americans with Disabilities Act (ADA)?

 The ADA does not contain a list of medical conditions that constitute disabilities.
 Instead, the ADA has a general definition of disability that each person must meet.
 Therefore, some people with TBI and/or PTSD will have a disability under the ADA and some will not.
 A person has a disability if he/she has a physical or mental impairment that substantially limits one or more major life activities, a record of such an impairment, or is regarded as having such an impairment.
 For more information about how to determine whether a person has a disability under the ADA, visit www.eeoc.gov/policy/docs/902cm.html.